WHAT WE DO

 Some of the ways we influence urban professionals are through the following:

-- Young Urban Professionals, that includes Global Citizenship Programme and UCT Community Development MPhil, see Resources – Programme Information hyperlink
+- Working with young urban professionals through the Global Citizenship Programme and UCT Community Development MPhil, see Resources – Programme Information hyperlink

 - Guest lecturing at various universities on urban development matters